confluentinc/ksql/design-proposals/klip-33-key-format.md

 known upfront.
 For this reason, we propose repartitioning based on the order of sources within the query, with the source on the _right_ being repartitioned.

-A benefit of making the choice order-based is that, once the rule is learned, users can predicate and control which side is re-partitioned in some situations, i.e. stream-stream and table-table joins.
+A benefit of making the choice order-based is that, once the rule is learned, users can predict and control which side is re-partitioned in some situations, i.e. stream-stream and table-table joins.

 Note: allowing users to freely switch left and right sources to control which side is repartitioned